ofisette/hpc-intro-plato/_episodes/14-modules.md

 ## Loading and unloading software

 To load a software module, use `module load`.
-In this example we will use Python 3.
+In this example we will use R, a software environment for statistics.

-Initially, Python 3 is not loaded.
+Initially, R is not loaded.
 We can test this by using the `which` command.
 `which` looks for programs the same way that Bash does, so we can use it to tell us where a particular piece of software is stored.

 ```
-{{ site.remote.prompt }} which python3
+{{ site.remote.prompt }} which R
 ```
 {: .bash}

 {% include {{ site.snippets }}/modules/missing-python.snip %}

-We can load the `python3` command with `module load`:
+We can load the `R` command with `module load`:

 {% include {{ site.snippets }}/modules/module-load-python.snip %}